olendorf/read_me_templates/README.md

 ## Contributing
 We love pull requests.
 Here's a quick guide:

+Templates and examples from a variety of domains are especially welcome.
+They should be in a text format such as text `(.txt)` or markdown `(.md)` but other text based formats are fine too.

 1. Fork the repo.

 2. Add the content you want.